Hachimi-Hachimi/hachimi-hachimi.github.io/docs/hachimi/troubleshooting.md

 ### "Communication error" messages when attempting to start the game

 You may need a VPN to connect to the game.
 See [this page](https://gametora.com/umamusume/playing-on-dmm) for more details.
-If
+If you have both the global Steam version and the Japanese DMM version of the game installed, you will need to enable case sensitivity in the game's data download directory, `C:\Users\YOUR_USERNAME_HERE\AppData\LocalLow\Cygames`:
+1. Move everything out of C:\Users\YOUR_USERNAME_HERE\AppData\LocalLow\Cygames temporarily.
+This folder needs to be empty!
+If you have both versions of the game installed, temporarily rename one version's folder or Windows will attempt to overwrite the files when you move them.
+(Add a 1 to the end of the folder or something similar.)
+2. Open a Powershell window type the following: `fsutil.exe file setCaseSensitiveInfo {path to your \LocalLow\Cygames} enable`
+3. Put all your files back into your Cygames folder.
+Global uses "Umamusume", JP uses "umamusume".

 ### Physics (hair, clothing, etc.) are stiff when running at 60+ FPS